 Most mortgage lenders will not release funds for the purchase of a new home until a warranty provider has issued a cover note.

 After making their final inspection and provided that they are satisfied with the standard of construction of the home, our inspector will issue a cover note and hand it to the builder.
 The builder should pass on the cover note to you to send to the buyer's conveyancer as soon as possible, in order to avoid any delay in the release of funds in time for completion.

-Following the issue of a cover note and online acceptance via the Buildmark acceptance system by the buyer's conveyancer, we will issue a Buildmark insurance certificate.
+Following the issue of a cover note and online acceptance via the Conveyancing Portal by the buyer's conveyancer, we will issue a Buildmark insurance certificate.
 Where our subsidiary NHBC Building Control Services Ltd has acted as the Approved Inspector, the Buildmark insurance certificate will include a statement that 'This home is subject to NHBC's Building Control'.
 This is confirmation that the Building Control Final Certificate has been issued to the Local Authority.